Skip to main content

 Non-Warrantable Condos

-Conventional lenders avoid non-warrantable condos, but many bank statement lenders accept them.
+Conventional lenders avoid non-warrantable condos, but many self-employed mortgage lenders accept them.
 A condo may be non-warrantable due to:

 • Single entity owning too many units